NOMULADINESH/jarvis-virtual-assistant-/README.md

 # jarvis
-this is my first project as well as repo
+this is my first project as well as repo you can use it for your projects